Usage

 Once the IT POMs have been filtered, a Maven build will be started on them.
 By default, the Invoker Plugin will execute the phase package on the IT POMs but that can be changed globally in the plugin configuration or for an individual integration test by using the invoker.properties as done in the example for second-it.
 Likewise, system properties can be passed to the IT builds via the file test.properties.
 And the file src/it/settings.xml can be used to specify custom user settings for the tests.
 Among others, this allows you to make the integration tests use your local repository as a remote repository, avoiding time-consuming downloads from central in order to fill up the initially empty staging repository.
 Please see the example Fast Invoker Plugin Configuration for more details on this technique.
 The output of the IT builds is written to a log file named build.log (e.g. target/it/first-it/build.log) and allows diagnostics in case an integration test fails.

 When an integration test has finished, the plugin will invoke an optional post build hook script.
 In the example, this is the case for second-it where verify.bsh will be run.
 The purpose of this script is usually to check that the build of the integration test did not only succeed but also produced the intended output.
-Have a look at the example Using a Post Build Script for a code snippet.
+Have a look at the example Using Pre and Post Build Script for a code snippet.

 Running Only Some Tests